g4mm4p4nd4/ViralSynth/README.md

 The frontend includes a provider dropdown for ingestion requests and displays strategy results along with scripts, DALL‑E storyboard images, production notes and platform‑specific variations returned from the generation endpoint.
 Tailwind CSS is configured in `tailwind.config.js` and global styles are defined in `styles/globals.css`.

+### Workflow

+1. **Ingestion** – fetch trending videos for a niche, transcribe audio via Groq Whisper, analyse shot pacing with SceneDetect/OpenCV, classify visual style, run OCR for on‑screen text and flag reused audio as trending.
+Records are stored in Supabase and returned to the client.
+2. **Strategy** – GPT‑4/Claude evaluates the ingested `VideoRecord` objects to derive hooks, core value loops, narrative arcs, visual formulas and CTAs.
+3. **Generation** – using the extracted patterns and trending audio hints, GPT generates a script, DALL‑E storyboard, production notes (including pacing/style guidance) and platform‑specific variations.

 ### Ingestion Providers

 The ingestion service supports multiple scraping providers.
 Choose between Apify, Playwright, or Puppeteer by setting the `INGESTION_PROVIDER` environment variable or by sending a `provider` field in requests to `/api/ingest`.
 Ingestion responses include detected content patterns and a sample generated package.